General Church News

 Noon – YRUU – Lower Level-YRUU Room

-Members of our YRUU high school youth group will gather for their regular weekly meeting.
+Members of YRUU, our high school youth group, will gather for their regular weekly meeting.

 Announcements